-Elegant in white, these fluffy Lemon Coconut Pavlovas make a delectable statement – a fitting finale for fun or fancy dinners.
+Have you heard of 'Diner en Blanc'?
+It's an annual international white-themed outdoor dinner at a secret location.
+Originating in Paris, France, it epitomizes elegance and style and fun.
+These fluffy Lemon Coconut Pavlovas make a delectable statement - a fitting finale for fun or fancy dinners.
+(Skip to recipe.)

 We attended Dîner en Blanc again last week.
 A magical and fun evening.
 The secret location this year was right in the heart of downtown Edmonton in Churchill Square - a total change from last year's lovely location.